timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER XIII-EMERGENCY COMMUNICATIONS/SUBCHAPTER XIII-EMERGENCY COMMUNICATIONS.md

 * #### (2) Comptroller General review
   * The Comptroller General shall review the validity of the report submitted by the Secretary under paragraph (1).
 Not later than 60 days after the date on which such report is submitted, the Comptroller General shall submit to Congress a report containing the findings of such review.

+#### (g) Reference
+* Any reference to the Assistant Director for Emergency Communications in any law, regulation, map, document, record, or other paper of the United States shall be deemed to be a reference to the Executive Assistant Director for Emergency Communications.

 ### §572.
 National Emergency Communications Plan
 #### (a) In general